NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: NoisFre Transformation

+{\Revsource{rev:D-Normfigure}{D-Norm-based NoisFre transform illustration, where $n=8$ and $m=3$.
+We show the results of reading out two blocks of memory (\textbf{Block 1} and \textbf{Block 2}).
+Here, each block ($n\times m$ bits) is formed by accessing three bytes from a byte-level addressable memory, and each block provides a new bit $\digamma$.
+Hence, the new bit $\digamma$ is a transformation from a block of raw bits with $m=3$ groups, where each group is an $n=8$~bit vector.
+The raw bit values are measured at two different time instances, $t=0$ and $t=1$, from each block to illustrate the manner in which the D-Norm transform is reliable against raw bit error.}} \end{figureRevsource}

+\Revsource{rev:D_norm_permutation}{The D-Norm-based transformation is illustrated in Fig.~\ref{fig:DNormFull}.
+In the illustration, the $\ell 1$-Norm of two blocks of $m=3$ groups of $n=8$ bit vectors are evaluated at time $t=0$.
+In subsequent evaluations of the fingerprint at $t=1$: \begin{itemize} \item In \textbf{Block 1}, we can observe the \textit{permutation invariance property}, similar to the S-Norm.
+For example, the highest $\ell 1$-Norm at $t=0$ and $t=1$ is $h=5$ for the third $8$-bit vector despite repeated generation of the raw bits not being exact. \item In \textbf{Block 2}, we further observe the difference of $h-l$ is $6-1=5$ at $t=0$ and shows an \textit{extreme case} of $3-3=0$ at $t=1$, where $\digamma$ bit of ``1'' remains invariant.
+Which reflects the \textit{combination invariance property}. \end{itemize} }

+In both \textbf{Block 1} and \textbf{Block 2}, the fingerprint bit $\digamma$ remains robust to the raw fingerprint bit error patterns observed at different measurement times.
+However, a combination of $n$ bits with a single change in the number of raw binary ``1'' bits can lead a D-Norm projection at the proximity of the decision boundary in equation~\eqref{eq:DTrasform} to cross that boundary.
+Hence, the resulting $\digamma$ bits from such raw fingerprints effectively display low reliability.
+Therefore, similar to S-Norm, we propose winnowing raw fingerprints based on their $|h - l|$ projections.
+We describe the \textit{D-Norm-based Selection} method in Definition~\ref{def:d-norm-sel} and generalize the approach using a noise tolerance parameter $\theta$ to bound the combinations of bit patterns the transform needs to tolerate, using the differential $\ell 1$-Norm of the raw fingerprint vectors measured once (i.e., at $t=0$).

-The D-Norm transformation is illustrated in Figure.~\ref{fig:DNormFull}.
-Similar to S-Norm, the D-Norm so far still cannot always mitigate the combination raw bit errors, though it can avoid permutation of raw bit errors induced $\digamma$ flip.
-Consequently, we winnow the raw fingerprints based on $|h-l|$ differential distances and, once again, generalize the method based on the noise tolerance parameter $\theta$.
-We define D-Norm based selection as follows. \begin{definition}[\textbf{D-Norm based Selection}] From a block of $m$ different $n$-bit raw noisy fingerprint vectors $\ff_{i}^{0}$ for $i \in \{1,\dots,m\}$ extracted at $t=0$, the block is selected for fingerprinting the device using D-Norm if $h$ and $l$ as defined in~\eqref{eqn:lAndh1} and~\eqref{eqn:lAndh2} satisfy:
+\begin{definition}[\textbf{D-Norm-based Selection}] From a block of $m$ different $n$-bit raw noisy fingerprint vectors $\ff_{i}^{0}$ for $i \in \{1,\dots,m\}$ extracted at $t=0$, the block is selected for fingerprinting the device using D-Norm if $h$ and $l$ as defined in equation~\eqref{eqn:lAndh1} and equation~\eqref{eqn:lAndh2} satisfy:

 \end{definition}